esteven-v/NGR002/README.md

 ## Release Notes

+### Code Milestone 2
+- New class: `Event`: This holds multiple different event types and all properties an event could need
+- In `UIController.java`, there are new endpoints for each type of event
+    - when an event object is pushed to it's respective endpoint, the type is updated and pushed to Kafka
+- The `test.html` file still listens and recieves from the websocket endpoint

+- kafka-websocket-test branch: for backend
+- Esteven-Branch: frontend/other components, currently not used yet

 ### Code Milestone 1
 - Springboot backend is working and can connect to Kafka
 - POST requests from `/create-scenario` endpoint are sent to Kafka